 The 1986 federal Emergency Planning and Community Right to Know Act (EPCRA) provided for the establishment of a nation-wide database on toxic releases and requirements for state and local preparedness for chemical emergencies.
 This Act was enacted under Title III of the Superfund Amendments and Reauthorization Act (SARA).
-States prior to that time had been active in the area of information programs concerning hazardous chemicals and in fact by 1986, when the federal law was passed, some thirty-one states had hazardous information programs in place.

-One of the most important features of the federal Right-to-Know Law is the requirement for industrial dischargers to report their releases of toxic substances and to make this information available to the public through the Toxics Release Inventory (TRI).
-The TRI is an annual inventory documenting the types and amounts of toxic releases at facilities which employ ten or more people, and manufacture, import, or process more than 75,000 lbs. or otherwise use more than 10,000 lbs. of TRI listed chemicals.
-The EPCRA also directs states to appoint state Emergency Response Commissions and Local Emergency Planning Committees.
+States prior to that time had been active in the area of information programs concerning hazardous chemicals and in fact by 1986 when the federal law was passed, some thirty-one staes had a hazardous information programs in place.146 arrounts of toxic releases at facilities which employ ten or more people, and manufacture, import, or process more than 75,000 lbs. or otherwise use more than 10,000 lbs. of TRI listed chemicals.148 The EPCRA also directs states to appoint state Emergency Response Commissions and Local Emergency Planning Committees.
 These groups are responsible for emergency planning for chemical accidents.
-The Act directs that industrial facilities report to the community about the presence, accidental release, storage, and routine annual emissions of hazardous and toxic chemicals.
+The Act directs that industrial facilities report to the community about the presence, accidential release, storage, and routine annual emissions of hazardous and toxic chemicals.

+One of the most important features of the federal Right-to-Know Law is the requirement for industrial dischargers to report theri discharges of toxic substances and to make this information available to the public through the Toxics Release Inventory (TRI).147 The TRI is an annual inventory documenting the types and

-Under the EPCRA, state governments may either implement the minimum federal legislation or enact their own version, which must meet the federal requirements, but may be more stringent.
+Under the EPCRA, state govenments may either implement the minimum federal legislation or enact their own version, which must meet the federal requirements, but may be more stringent.
 In the Great Lakes region, only Wisconsin and Minnesota have enacted community right-to-know laws that are more stringent than the federal law.
 In both cases, reporting requirements have been extended to encompass public sector facilities.
-Illinois and Ohio have enacted their own right-to-know laws but these mirror the federal laws.
+Illinois and Ohio have enacted their own right-toknow laws but these mirror the federal laws.
 New York, Pennsylvania, Michigan and Indiana presently implement the EPCRA.

-There is no equivalent to community right-to-know laws or TRI in Canada.
-Ontario requires all generators of hazardous wastes to register with the MOE, but this program differs from the TRI in that they are medium specific and are much less comprehensive in terms of the information about each facility that must be shared with the community.
+There is no equivelant to community right-to-know laws or TRI in Canada.
+Ontario requires all generators of hazardous wastes to register with the MOE and industrial discharges to water to monitor and report theri discharges under the Municipal-Industrial Strategy for Abatement (MISA).
+Both programs differ from TRI in that they are medium specific and are much less comprehensive in tenus of the information about each facility that must be shared with the community.